Olubukola13/TDIs-Consumer-Complaints-Analysis/README.md

 - GitHub: For project documentation and sharing.

 ## Data Cleanining/Preparation
-In the initial data preparation phase, i perform the following tasks:
+In the initial data preparation phase, I perform the following tasks:
 1. Load the dataset into Excel.
 2. Clean and preprocess the data (e.g format dates, handle missing values).
 3. Perform exploratory data analysis using PivotTables, charts, and formulas.